mattrglobal/draft-looker-oauth-client-id-scheme/draft-looker-oauth-client-discovery.md

 Instead of requiring a registration process, this specification describes a model where a client identifies itself to the authorization server with its client_uri, which can be resolved to its metadata in a similar way to how an authorization server makes its metadata available to a client via {{!RFC8414}}.

-The metadata for a client is retrieved from a .well-known location as a JSON {{!RFC8259}} document, which declares its endpoint locations and client capabilities (This process is described in [Obtaining Client Metadata](#obtaining-client-metadata)).
+The metadata for a client is retrieved from a .well-known location as a JSON {{!RFC8259}} document, which declares its endpoint locations and client capabilities, this process is described in [Obtaining Client Metadata](#obtaining-client-metadata).
 Once the client metadata is retrieved and processed by the OAuth 2.0 authorization server, the client can interact with the authorization server like any other OAuth 2.0 client.

-This specification defines a new request parameter 'client_discovery' to indicate that the interacting OAuth 2.0 client has no prior registration with authorization server and expects the authorization server to resolve the metadata from the specified URL.
-This specification uses the same metadata format defined in the client registration specification {{!RFC7591}} and no additional metadata fields or formats are defined in this specification.
+This specification defines a new request parameter 'client_discovery' to indicate that the interacting OAuth 2.0 client has no prior registration with the authorization server and instead has resolvable metadata that describes its endpoint locations and capabilities.

+This specification uses the metadata elements defined in the client registration specification {{!RFC7591}} and no additional metadata fields or formats are defined in this specification.

 ## Conventions and Terminology